IBM/aspera-cli/README.md

 Main components:

 - `Aspera` generic classes for REST and OAuth
-- `Aspera::Agent::Direct`: starting and monitoring transfers.
-It can be considered as a FASPManager class for Ruby.
+- `Aspera::Agent::Direct`: Starting and monitoring transfers using `ascp`.
 - `Aspera::Cli`: `ascli`.

 Working examples can be found in repo: <https://github.com/laurent-martin/aspera-api-examples> in Ruby examples.